Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: ResearcherBench additional results

 \subsection{Coverage score}

 The ResearcherBench coverage score is defined as:

 where $w_i$ is the criterion weight and $c_i$ indicates whether criterion $i$ is met.
-This is identical to \texttt{Autorubric}'s \texttt{raw\_score} calculation for binary criteria with positive weights (Equation~\ref{eq:score-aggregation}), so no score transformation is needed when using \texttt{Autorubric} to evaluate ResearcherBench.
+This is identical to \texttt{Autorubric}'s normalized \texttt{EvaluationReport.score} calculation for binary criteria with positive weights (Equation~\ref{eq:score-aggregation}), so no score transformation is needed when using \texttt{Autorubric} to evaluate ResearcherBench.
+The \texttt{raw\_score} field instead stores the unnormalized weighted sum.